-Academic dishonesty includes committing or attempting to commit cheating, plagiarism, falsifying academic records, and other acts intentionally designed to provide unfair advantage to the student.
+Academic dishonesty includes committing or attempting to commit cheating, plagiarism, falsifying academic records, unauthorized possession or distribution of academic materials, and other acts intentionally designed to provide unfair advantage to the student.

 - Cheating includes, but is not limited to, intentionally giving or receiving unauthorized aid or notes on examinations, papers, laboratory reports, exercises, projects, or class assignments which are intended to be individually completed.
-Cheating also includes the unauthorized copying of tests or any other deceit or fraud related to the student's academic conduct. - Plagiarism involves the use of quotations without quotation marks, the use of quotations without indication of the source, the use of another's idea without acknowledging the source, the submission of a paper, laboratory report, project, or class assignment (any portion of such)prepared by another person, or incorrect paraphrasing. - Falsifying academic records includes, but is not limited to, altering grades or other academic records. - Other academically dishonest acts include, but are not limited to: stealing, manipulating, or interfering with an academic work of another student or faculty member; receiving or giving assistance on a task that was expected to be performed individually; lying to or deceiving a faculty member.
+Cheating also includes the unauthorized copying of tests or any other deceit or fraud related to the student's academic conduct. - Plagiarism involves the use of quotations without quotation marks, the use of quotations without indication of the source, the use of another's idea without acknowledging the source, the submission of a paper, laboratory report, project, or class assignment (any portion of such) prepared by another person, or paraphrasing another's work without acknowledging and documenting the source. - · Falsifying academic records includes, but